 Arkady Astapovich, untitled, 1920s

-The Anthropocene – the geological epoch of humanity – has established itself as a key concept within a wider scientific and social discourse.
-In the midst of the dramatic and destabilizing changes to the basic conditions for life on our planet wrought by it, new potentials for human action upon the Earth are to be explored asking: What forms of cooperation can arise from the new awareness of the human role in the increasing interlacing of nature and technology?
+The Anthropocene – the geological epoch of humans – has established itself as a key concept within a wider scientific and social discourse.
+In the midst of the dramatic and destabilizing changes wrought by it, new potential for human action upon the Earth demand exploration, asking: Which forms of cooperation could arise from a new awareness of the human role in interlacing nature and technology?

-In the framework of the Anthropocene Lecture series, a number of prominent speakers accentuating the Anthropocene debate are being invited to respond to a topic that will be a central challenge for many generations to come.
-With McKenzie Wark, Christian Schwägerl, Helmuth Trischler, Julia Adeney Thomas, Amanda Machin, John McNeill, and many more.
+In the framework of the Anthropocene Lectures, a number of prominent speakers accentuating the Anthropocene debate are being invited to respond to a topic that will be a central challenge for many generations to come.
+With McKenzie Wark, John McNeill, Julia Adeney Thomas, Amanda Machin, Helmuth Trischler, Christian Schwägerl, and many more.
 The lectures will take place at HKW and the partner institutions.

 In cooperation with the Institute for Advanced Sustainability Studies (IASS), Potsdam, and the Max Planck Institute for the History of Science, Berlin.